Showing posts with label story. Show all posts

 Florence Indian Mound Museum

-There are two bus parks, two wheelchair parks, two parks near the front, and about 4 or 5 parking spaces near the end of the drive.
+There are two bus parks, two wheelchair parks, two parks near the front, and approximately four or five parking spaces near the end of the drive.

-Once inside you will see to your left a learning center, and restrooms, and straight in front of you are Native American Artifacts with pictures of Indians who once lived in the area.
+Once inside, you will see a learning center and restrooms to your left, and straight in front of you are Native American Artifacts with pictures of Indians who once lived in the area.

 Native American Artifacts